top of page

 In our experience, time spend in discussion is as important as lecturing.
 The review questions provided at the end of every lesson can be used in class to stimulate discussions.
 A slower, steady pace allows students to integrate what they learn into real-life ministry experiences.
 Many pastors globally hold certificates yet struggle with theological clarity because they lacked opportunities to engage deeply with the material.
 NLABS exists to help students grow in understanding—not simply accumulate certificates.

-Retention is best measured when students speak, discuss, compare Scripture with instructors who guide, correct, and strengthen their doctrinal understanding.
+Retention is best measured when students speak, discuss, and compare Scripture with instructors who guide, correct, and strengthen their doctrinal understanding.

 Additional Recommendations